 CVE-2021-35587 is a critical vulnerability in Oracle Access Manager, specifically the OpenSSO Agent component of Oracle Fusion Middleware.
-Affected versions are 11.1.2.3.0, 12.2.1.3.0, and 12.2.1.4.0.
-Oracle describes it as easily exploitable by an unauthenticated attacker with network access via HTTP.
-Successful exploitation allows compromise of Oracle Access Manager, and the provided reporting repeatedly characterizes the outcome as full takeover of the OAM service.
-Supporting reporting also cites this flaw as a plausible or alleged initial access vector in intrusions involving Oracle Cloud login infrastructure, and some sources characterize exploitation as enabling remote code execution on the affected host, but the precise vulnerable function or code path is not provided in the supplied content.
+Affected supported versions are 11.1.2.3.0, 12.2.1.3.0, and 12.2.1.4.0.
+The vulnerability is remotely exploitable over HTTP by an unauthenticated attacker and is described as easily exploitable.
+Successful exploitation can result in full compromise or takeover of Oracle Access Manager.
+Public reporting in the available material repeatedly characterizes the flaw as enabling pre-authentication remote code execution against Oracle Access Manager deployments, but the precise root cause and vulnerable function are not disclosed in the available information.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.